Cindy M. Carter

 contact

-Cindy M. Carter is a Beijing-based translator of Chinese fiction and film.
-She studied economics, political science and Japanese at U.C.
-San Diego and lived in Osaka for three years before coming to China as a language student in 1996.
-Since beginning her translation career in 1999, she has translated over 40 award-winning independent Chinese films and documentaries, dozens of scripts, short stories, essays and poems and 2 novels.
-As one of the co-founders of Paper Republic, she was the recipient of a 2008 British Arts Council grant.
+Cindy M. Carter is a Beijing-based American translator of Chinese fiction and film.
+Since coming to China in 1996, she has translated over 50 award-winning independent Chinese films and documentaries, dozens of scripts, short stories, essays and poems and 2 novels.
+She is currently the in-house translator and editor at Ullens Center for Contemporary Art (UCCA) in 798 Art District, Beijing.

 Fiction

 Dream of Ding Village by Yan Lianke.
-Forthcoming, early 2011.
-Constable and Robinson, U.K. Approx 300 pages.
+2011.
+Constable and Robinson (UK) / Text Publishing (Australia) / Grove Press (US).
+352 pages.
 Prose-poetic tale of blood-selling, AIDS, profiteering and revenge set in rural Henan.
+(Long-listed for the 2012 Man Asian Literary Prize.)

 "But the sickness had only just begun. [...]
 The real explosion wouldn't come until next year, or the year after next.
 That's when people would start dying like sparrows, or moths, or ants.
 Right now they were dying like dogs, and everyone knows that in this world, people care a lot more about dogs than they do about sparrows, moths or ants."